steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 # Improving Your Code

 Our code now separates business logic from the delivery mechanism—the GenServer.
-Refactoring is one of the most beneficial things you can do to improve the readability of your code.
-By constantly improving its structure, you will keep your code alignment with the team's current understanding of the business.
-This will allow you to keep writing software that your customers will love to use.

-Understanding Cohesion and the *Extract Module* refactoring is just one step in the long journey to writing code that is easy to read.
-I hope that you found this valuable.
-Happy coding!
+You are now able to increase the Cohesion of your code by using the *Extract Module* refactoring.
+This is a critical step in the journey to writing code that is easy to read.

+**If you enjoyed this post, please share it on your social media.
+Thank you and happy coding!**

+*Photo by 贝莉儿 DANIST on Unsplash*